YosrBennagra/ColorBlast2/Assets/_Project/Scripts/UNITY_SETUP.md

 - [ ] GridManager GameObject exists and is active
 - [ ] GridManager has Gameplay.GridManager component
 - [ ] GridManager is positioned where you want the grid
-- [ ] Canvas exists with either SimpleGameUI or GameUIManager component
+- [ ] Canvas exists with GameUI component
 - [ ] UI components are properly assigned (score text, buttons, etc.)
 - [ ] SimpleUIIntegration or UIIntegration component added to Canvas
 - [ ] Canvas Scaler configured for mobile (1080x1920, Match 0.5)